CalixtoElProgramador/CalixtoElProgramador/README.md

 - 🔭 I just launched my first application: [DailyCosmos: The universe on your hands!][application] 🪐
 - 🌱 I’m currently learning **Jetpack Compose** & **MVI**. 🤓
 - 🔍 **I'm looking for employment**, preferably home office. 🏡
-- 📌 2022 Goals: Contribute more to Open Source projects and develop iOS apps. 📱
+- 📌 2022 Goals: Contribute more to Open Source projects, improve my commits and develope iOS apps. 📱
 - 👉 **UI** & **UX** are just as important to me as good code. 👈
 - 🖌 I like to use **Adobe XD** and **Figma** for the layout of my apps. 😁
 - ✨ Material Design guides are amazing.
 As soon as I can, I will start studying **Material You**. 👀